 Once he was able to get Chuy off the phone, Ernesto sat silently as he recalled his father sitting in his office in the processing plant, on the following Monday afternoon, in a white shirt and tie, looking out the window onto the shop floor.
 Ernesto and Geraldín were visiting, having ridden into Manhattan on the “E” train.
 Ernesto, as always, was amazed by the rush of so many pieces of paper through so much cockeyed machinery.

 “Each of those envelopes contains something, no, Ernesto?”
 Cacho said.
 “They’re like tangos, no?
 Like Astor’s tangos.
 Each one with some surprise.
 With a secret, a heart of some kind.”
 He laughed.
 “Secretos.”
 His thin, dark face broadened with a smile.
 “Secrets. ¿No te rompen la cabeza?
 That’s like saying in English…like…something like ’Don’t they drive your heart crazy?’”

 Because of the mystery of it, the boy had always cherished the question, and still did.

-Terence Clarke’s new book, a story collection titled New York, will be published this year.
+Terence Clarke’s new novel, When Clara Was Twelve, will be published this year.